JonathanOrr/A321Neo-FXPL/README.md

 # A321Neo for X-Plane 11
 A freeware and open source aircraft for X-Plane 11.

+## Status
+### THE AIRCRAFT IS UNDER DEVELOPMENT: MANY FEATURES AND TEXTURES ARE STILL MISSING.
+Please don't complain to the developers for the missing features and check the #progress channel on our discord server.
+We are working to provide a **free** aircraft to the community, and your patience is really appreciated.

 ## License
 Different components of this aircraft addon are licensed under different licenses:
 * The main repository structure, all the lua files, the cockpit images, and all other files not otherwise specified are distributed according to the **GNU General Public License V3.0**.
 Please refer to the main [LICENSE](LICENSE) file.
 The copyright owners are all the developers contributing to the project.